 Many clients of ours swear by DampRids and will buy boxes of them each season before heading back north.
 When they talk about managing humidity, the word DampRid is not far behind.
 It is easy to understand why, DampRids are very convenient and easy to use, with several different products available.

-However, Humidity in Southwest Florida (Bonita Springs, Estero, Marco Island, Naples) is a serious issue, considered a tropical climate, the average humidity in Naples and Marco Island is over 70% throughout the year and can reach over 90% during the summer!
+However, Humidity in Southwest Florida (Bonita Springs, Estero, Marco Island, Naples) is a serious issue, considered a tropical climate, the average humidity in Naples, Bonita Springs, and Marco Island is over 70% throughout the year and can reach over 90% during the summer!

 We know DampRids remove moisture from the air, but are DampRids an effective solution for managing humidity in a tropical climate or does the scope of the problem render them ineffective?